 5. Water Does Not Have Calories!

 Did you know that one of the biggest enemies of your beautiful smile and pearly white teeth are the sugary drinks?
-These drinks contain huge amounts of sugars which remain attached to the teeth.
+These drinks contain huge amounts of sugars that remain attached to the teeth.
 Consequently, the harmful bacteria present inside plaque and tartar deposits use these sugars for their growth and replication.
 The higher the number of these harmful bacteria inside the plaque and tartar, the higher will be the local acidity of the mouth and the higher will be the chances of development of teeth cavities.

 So, what’s the best alternative to sugary drinks?
 Water.
 Water does not contain any calories, but it is a magical drink.
 It not only contains all the essential ingredients your oral cavity and body needs, but it is also helpful in reducing the local acidity, thereby preventing teeth cavities.